Basil Anti-Aging Face Cream

 Sometime this week or next, I’m going to sit down and write up the woeful saga of my first iteration and failed experiment while developing this cream recipe.
 (Update – HERE is the link!)
 I know that some of you have asked for more stories like that to learn from, so I hope my blundering proves interesting and helpful.

-If you enjoyed this tutorial on making a face cream from fresh basil, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, two to four times per month.
+If you enjoyed this tutorial on making a face cream from fresh basil, let’s keep in touch!
+Sign up for my newsletter to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, two to four times per month.
 (No spam ever, unsubscribe at any time.)

 You may also like: